HENNGE/arsenic/docs/reference/session.rst

         :param str name: Name of the attribute to get.
         :rtype: str

+    .. py:method:: get_property(name)

+        Coroutine which returns the value of a given property of this element.

+        :param str name: Name of the property to get.
+        :rtype: str

     .. py:method:: select_by_value(value)

         Coroutine to select an option by value.
 This is useful if this element is a select